altocodenl/tagaway-mobile/tagaway/lib/readme.md

 - localPagesLength <int>: number of local pages.
 - localPagesListener <listener>: listener that triggers the function to compute the local pages.
 - localYear <str>: displayed year in LocalView time header
+- organizedAtDaybreak [DISK]: `{midnight: INT, organized: INT}`.
+Contains the number of organized pivs at the beginning of the current day - deleted on logout.
+- organized: `{total: INT, today: INT}`.
+Contains the total number of organized pivs, as well as an approximation of how many pivs were organized today.
 - orgMap:<pivId> (bool): if set, it means that this uploaded piv is organized
 - pendingDeletion:<assetId> <true|undefined> [DISK]: if set, the piv must be deleted after it being uploaded - deleted on logout.
 - pendingTags:<assetId> [<str>, ...]
 [DISK]: list of tags that should be applied to a local piv that hasn't been uploaded yet - deleted on logout.